ng-docs/angular-cn/aio/content/guide/observables.md

 When an observer subscribes, the observable wires up an event handler and delivers values to that observer.
 When a second observer subscribes, the observable then wires up a new event handler and delivers values to that second observer in a separate execution.

-Sometimes, instead of starting an independent execution for each subscriber, you want each subscription to get the same values &mdash;even if values have already started emitting.
+Sometimes, instead of starting an independent execution for each subscriber, you want each subscription to get the same values —even if values have already started emitting.
 This might be the case with something like an observable of clicks on the document object.

 *Multicasting* is the practice of broadcasting to a list of multiple subscribers in a single execution.